hwang2006/finetuning-gpt-oss-on-hpc/README.md

 ## 7) Inference with LoRA Adapters (after training/upload)

-> Now that you’ve trained/uploaded adapters, you can run adapter‑aware inference.
 > `run_infer.sh` will **auto‑switch** to `infer_with_peft.py` when `--adapter` is provided.

 ### Inference with a **local** LoRA adapter